 Museum of Bath Architecture

-Based in the historic Countess of Huntingdon’s Chapel, the building is also home to the Bath Model, a fully-detailed architectural model of the historic city centre, giving a unique insight into the layout of the Georgian city.
+Based in the historic Countess of Huntingdon’s Chapel, the only complete eighteenth-century Gothic Revival building in Bath, the building is also home to the Bath Model, a detailed architectural model of the historic city centre, giving a unique insight into the layout of the Georgian city.

-The Museum of Bath Architecture also houses the Archives of the Bath Preservation Trust, which are searchable online.
-They include the Bath Buildings Record, which can be viewed by appointment.
-The Bath Buildings Record undertook to record, survey and rescue where possible, details comprising the large number of buildings that were earmarked for clearance as part of Bath’s modernisation in the 1960s and 1970s.
+The museum also houses the archives of Bath Preservation Trust, searchable online, and which include the Bath Buildings Record, viewed by appointment.
+This record tracks, surveys and rescues details about the large number of buildings earmarked for clearance as part of Bath’s modernisation in the 1960s and 1970s.

 A combination ticket for all four Bath Preservation Trust museums is available.

 Adult: £6.70 per ticket

 Students/ Seniors: £5.70 per ticket

 Ratings, Awards and Rewards

 - All groups welcome